ytmytm/c128-mmu-256k-exp/README.md

 <img src="media/c128dcr/2.raised-resistors.jpg" alt="R29/R30" width=600> <img src="media/c128dcr/3.raised-resistors.jpg" alt="R29/R30" width=600>

 - `/RAMCAS` input - from U9 chip side goes to PCB J1: bank0 (related to R29) to round pad, bank1 (related to R30) to square pad
-- `/RAMCAS` output - from U9 board side goes to PCB J2: bank0 (relate to R29, U38 pin 16) to round pad, bank1 (related to R30, U39 pin 16) to square pad
+- `/RAMCAS` output - from U9 board side goes to PCB J2: bank0 (related to R29, U38 pin 16) to round pad, bank1 (related to R30, U39 pin 16) to square pad

 You can see how yellow wires - connected to R29/R30 leg - go to J1 while red wires - connected to pads near the edge of the board - go to J2.